JiachenRen/cs4476-cv-project/docs/update.md

   </tr>
 </table>

-**Todo: do the same for slime page 5**

 ##### Learned SIFT descriptor keypoints from text blocks (step 3)

-Here are some keypoint descriptors learned from the text blocks that serve as vocabulary (visualized using open cv)
+Here are some keypoint descriptors learned from the text blocks that serve as vocabulary (visualized using open cv).
+Results are quite similar so we are only showing the descriptors for S4.

 <table>
   <tr>